Fees and Scholarships

 Payment

-The tuition fee must be paid in advance after you receive a study place offer.
+The tuition fee for the winter semester must be paid in advance after you receive a study place offer.
 Only once the payment has been received will your admission be finalized, and the letter of admission will be sent to you.
+The instalment for the summer semester is due in December.

-Please note, however, that enrollment at the university (Immatrikulation) will only be processed once the payment has been received in full in the Humboldt-Universität’s account.
+Please note, however, that enrollment at the university (Immatrikulation) will only be processed once the payment for the winter semester has been received in full in the Humboldt-Universität’s account.
 A confirmation from the scholarship provider alone is not sufficient for enrollment.

 Student union contribution

-In addition to the tuition fee, Programme participants will have to pay a student union contribution (Semesterbeitrag) of around 300 € per semester.
+In addition to the tuition fee, Programme participants will have to pay a student union contribution (Semesterbeitrag) of around 355 € per semester.
 This money contributes to financing student self-government and administering student social welfare, e.g. discounted meals in university cafeterias and cheap housing in dormitories.
+It also includes a Germany-wide public transport ticket.

 Scholarships